overholt/Locale-Preferences-API/proposal.md

 same as those in lang list.

 2.3 Fire a simple event named "`languageschange`" at the `navigator` object.

-The task source for these steps is the DOM manipulation task source.

 ## Privacy considerations